elevate/elevate.metabase.tools/README.md

 Used to export/import the current state of Metabase (questions/dashboards/collections) to/from a JSON file.
 This file can then be stored on git for versioning.

+## Limitations

+This tool currently exports/imports collections, dashboards and SQL-defined questions only.
+Other kinds of questions are not supported because they are hard to make portable across Metabase instances.
+Other features (e.g. pulses) are not supported simply because I don't need them :)

 ## Usage

 Parameters can be given via command-line, appsettings.json or environment variables.